lasanjin/smhi/README.md

   + Displays
     + ⏱️ Last time SMHI updated the forecast
     + 📍 Link to location on *Google Maps* and its coordinates
-  + Obtains following data from API
+    + Data from API (customizable)
       + Temperature
       + Wind
       + Minimum rain
       + Description of weather
         + Matching symbol was added besides the API
   + Accepts parameters for specific location ( see [*How to run*](##How-to-run "Instructions") )
   + If coordinates are invalid, or if Google fails to find location, a default location (current location or Gothenburg) is set